Waverley By-Laws

 Matches shall be decided by the team with the most sets.
 If sets are equal then games to decide.

-Likewise, in Saturday & Sunday Triples matches, the team shall play two players instead of giving a walkover.
+Likewise, in Saturday and Sunday Triples matches, a team with two players can play a match instead of giving a walkover.

 For all Junior Triples matches where a team is one player short, the opposition team should, where possible, exclude the equivalent player in the Order of Merit within their team.

-In all Junior and Senior singles/doubles rubbers atches, one player does not form a "team".
-The result shall be recorded as a forfeit.
+In all Junior and Senior singles/doubles rubbers matches, one player does not form a “team”.
+The result will be recorded as a forfeit.

-Format of Competition: Matches shall consist of six "eight game" doubles sets, tiebreaker at seven all, in which each man shall play one set with each other team member.
+Matches shall consist of six "eight game" doubles sets, tiebreaker at seven all, in which each player shall play one set with each other team member.

 The majority of sets shall decide the match, if sets are equal, games to decide.